-For gastrointestinal-related illness, the Public Health Agency of Canada is the responsible lead agency.
+For gastrointestinal-related illness, the PHAC is the responsible lead agency.
 In the event that crew and/or passengers onboard a vessel are experiencing these types of symptoms, the vessel and/or their agent should contact:

-• Public Health Agency of Canada (PHAC) Duty Quarantine Officer (24/7) for quarantine-related issues is: (514) 229-2561.
+• PHAC Duty Quarantine Officer (24/7) for quarantine-related issues is: (514) 229-2561.